Virgin Australia: Early years as Virgin Blue (2000–2006)

-In May 2006 Toll Holdings acquired Patrick and became the majority owner of Virgin Blue.
-In July 2008 Toll sold its majority holding via a special dividend to hold 1.7% of the company.
-In June 2013 Air New Zealand owned 23% of the company.
+In May 2006, Toll Holdings acquired Patrick and became the majority owner of Virgin Blue.
+In July 2008, Toll sold its majority holding via a special dividend to hold 1.7% of the company.
+In June 2013, Air New Zealand owned 23% of the company.

 Virgin Blue previously used a familiar formula pioneered by airlines such as Southwest Airlines and Ryanair of eliminating costs such as included in-flight meals and printed tickets in favour of selling food on-board and using telephone and internet booking systems.
 It also cut costs in the past by limiting the number of airports serviced and by operating one type of aircraft, the Boeing 737.
 This strategy changed with the introduction of a second type into the fleet.
 The airline ordered 20 Embraer E-jets, in a mix of six E170s and 14 E190s.
 These were ordered specifically so that the airline could re-enter the Sydney–Canberra market that it abandoned in 2004, and to fly to less populous areas.
-The first E-170 arrived in Australia in September 2007 and by the end of the year the three on initial order had been delivered.
+The first E170 arrived in Australia in September 2007, and by the end of the year, the three on initial order had been delivered.
 These were placed on limited-frequency services before full-scale operations were launched on 4 February 2008 with services from Sydney to Canberra (branded as 'Capital Jet' services), Mackay in Queensland, and the New South Wales regional centres of Port Macquarie and Albury, which were promoted with a one-cent fare.
 The flights to Canberra and the regional centres signified an effort to compete more directly with Qantas and its subsidiary QantasLink operation, which flies to all three cities, and with independent Regional Express Airlines.